R-midolli/ETL_Commodities/README.md

     E2 --> F
 ```

-## Technologies used in different stages:

-- Extract: Python with yfinance library
-- Transform: Python with pandas for initial transformations, dbt for further modeling
-- Load: SQLAlchemy to load data into PostgreSQL
-- Database: PostgreSQL hosted on AWS RDS (Amazon Relational Database Service)
-- Data Warehouse: dbt for transformations and modeling
-- Query and Management: pgAdmin for database queries and management

-## Features
+## Features and Technologies

-- Data extraction from Yahoo Finance using the yfinance library
+- Data extraction from Yahoo Finance using the yfinance library in Python
+- Initial data transformation with pandas in Python
-- Data transformation and modeling with dbt
+- Further data modeling and transformations using dbt (data build tool)
-- Pandas for intermediate data manipulation
-- PostgreSQL as the data warehouse, hosted on AWS RDS
+- PostgreSQL as the data warehouse, hosted on AWS RDS (Amazon Relational Database Service)
+- SQLAlchemy for loading data into PostgreSQL
+- pgAdmin for database queries and management
 - Poetry for dependency management
 - Environment variable management with python-dotenv